 The findings of the Social Science assessment (section 6 of SD1) align with the above approach.
-The Social Science assessment concluded that consumers are most likely to consume the proposed plant sterol enriched plant-based milk alternative via a single 250 mL serve if this was the consumers' original habit regarding plant-based milk alternatives.
-This is further supported by the dietary modelling (section 5 of SD1) which concluded that the mean exposure to plant sterols from plant-based milk alternatives would range between 1.2-2.0 g/day for Australians aged 2 years and above and New Zealand adults aged 15 years and above.
-This indicates that on average individuals are only consuming one serve (approximately 250 mL) of plant-based milk alternatives per day.
-It is also assumed that if the dietary exposure assessment for the Australian population excluded children and adolescents, the mean exposure would be similar to the exposure found for New Zealand adults aged 15 years and above (approximately 2.0 g/day).
+The Social Science assessment concluded that consumers are most likely to consume a plant sterol enriched plant-based milk alternative via a single 250 mL serve if this was the consumers' original habit regarding plant-based milk alternatives.
+This is further supported by the dietary exposure assessment (section 5 of SD1) which concluded that the mean exposure to plant sterols from plant-based milk alternatives would range between 1.2 - 2.0 g/day for Australians aged two years and above and New Zealand adults aged 15 years and above.
+Consumption data presented in the dietary exposure assessment indicates that on any single consumption day, individuals are only consuming one serve (approximately 250 mL) of plant-based milk alternatives per day (a mean of between 217 and 242 g/day for the Australian and New Zealand population groups assessed).

 Based on the risk assessment, a substantial proportion of users of plant-based milk alternatives also have the potential to consume plant-based milk alternatives in the serving size that the applicant recommends, therefore reaching the efficacious intake level in one serve.
 The applicant noted that plant sterol enriched plant-based milk alternatives are likely to be offered at a price premium.
 A higher price point associated with the plant sterol enriched version of plant-based milk alternatives is likely to discourage non-target consumers, excessive consumption and equivalent use in contexts where plant-based milk alternatives are the predominant ingredient.
-These factors also lessen the possibility of larger household use.
+These factors also lessen the possibility of use within a household by non-target consumers and beyond the amounts recommended.
 Other permissions within the Code that permit the addition of plant sterols on a per kg or per L basis are based on the assumption that individuals consume up to 2-3 serves per day.
 However, due to the increased price point and discrete group of individuals who consume plant-based milk alternatives, the consumption of two to three 250 mL serves per day of plant sterol enriched plant-based milk alternatives is not expected.

-Based on the above rationale, FSANZ considers it most appropriate to permit the addition of plant sterols up to 2.2 g per 250 mL of plant-based milk alternative.
+Based on the above rationale, FSANZ considered it most appropriate to permit the addition of plant sterols up to 2.2 g per 250 mL of plant-based milk alternative.

-2.2.3 Food matrix and nutrient criteria
+2.3.2 Food matrix and nutrient criteria

-The applicant is seeking an extension of the existing permissions to added plant sterols to certain foods, to permit the addition of plant sterols to plant-based milk alternatives.
-The proposed draft variation uses the wording 'beverages derived from legumes, cereals, nuts or seeds or a combination of those ingredients'.
+The applicant sought an extension of the existing permissions to add plant sterols to certain foods, to permit the addition of plant sterols to plant-based milk alternatives.
+The approved draft variation uses the wording 'beverages derived from legumes, cereals, nuts or seeds or a combination of those ingredients'.
 This is consistent with the food matrix suggested by the applicant and with the wording currently used in the Code for the permissions allowing fortification of plant-based milk alternatives with vitamins and minerals (the table to S17-4).

-The application also notes that the proposed regulatory change is to allow the addition of plant sterols to plant-based milk alternatives in alignment with dietary guidelines (NHMRC, 2013; MoH 2020).
+The application also noted that the regulatory change is to allow the addition of plant sterols to plant-based milk alternatives in alignment with dietary guidelines (NHMRC, 2013; MoH 2020).